JohnGuir/VideoInsightsPlugin/Plugin/README.md

 ## Usage

-- Right-click on a web page and select "Capture Snippet" from the context menu to save the selected text as a snippet
+- Right-click on a web page and select "Capture Query" from the context menu to save the selected text as a query
 - Click on the extension icon to open the popup window
-- In the popup, you can view, edit, and delete saved snippets
+- In the popup, you can view, edit, and delete saved queries

 ## Development